pretix/pretix-docs/docs/topics/gift-cards.md

 ## Troubleshooting

 ### Devaluing gift cards

-!!!
-Warning
-    **Do not** devalue a gift card that you have sold in your shop or issued for a refund.
-    Issuing your customer a gift card and then devaluing it would amount to a crime.
-    Only ever devalue gift cards that exist exclusively inside the pretix backend, i.e. have not been sold, sent, or issued to anyone yet.

 Once a gift card has been issued automatically or manually, it cannot be deleted.
 If you created a gift card erroneously and want to ensure that it cannot be used for payment, you need to devalue it manually.